-- Read and comply with the doctrinal beliefs set forth in the SCA handbook - Agree to uphold and support the academic standards of SCA - Acknowledge that discipline is necessary for the benefit of each student as well as for the entire school and, therefore, agree to cooperate with the discipline plan as outlined in the SCA handbook - Understand that the standards of SCA do not tolerate profanity, obscenity in word or action, dishonor to the Holy Trinity or the Word of God, disrespect to the personnel of the school, or continued disobedience to the established policies of the academy - Pledge that if, for any reason, an unfavorable attitude to the school develops, attempts to rectify this will be done through the proper grievance channels and, if appeasement or restoration cannot be made, withdrawal from the academy will be done in a quiet manner. - Understand that postings on Facebook, Twitter, Instagram (or any other social media site) or other types of internet communication are viewed publicly and, therefore, should project Christian morals and principles; students need to realize that they can be held accountable for postings that are damaging to others, self, and SCA

-• Understand that if any damage is done to the school grounds, facilities, furnishings, supplies, or personnel, assessments will be made and will be covered by the party responsible
+- Read and comply with the doctrinal beliefs set forth in the SCA handbook - Agree to uphold and support the academic standards of SCA - Acknowledge that discipline is necessary for the benefit of each student as well as for the entire school and, therefore, agree to cooperate with the discipline plan as outlined in the SCA handbook - Understand that the standards of SCA do not tolerate profanity, obscenity in word or action, dishonor to the Holy Trinity or the Word of God, disrespect to the personnel of the school, or continued disobedience to the established policies of the academy - Understand that every person is made in the image of God and deserves to be treated with kindness and respect.
+Intentional targeting by a student (or group of students) of another student/students based on real or perceived biases or differences will be handled by administration using the Bible to guide disciplinary actions and conflict resolution.
+SCA's goal is to uphold the "Golden Rule" from Matthew 7:12, as well as to raise up children who will "...Outdo one another in showing honor."
+(Romans 12:10) - Pledge that if, for any reason, an unfavorable attitude to the school develops, attempts to rectify this will be done through the proper grievance channels and, if appearement or restoration cannot be made, withdrawal from the academy will be done in a quiet manner. - Understand that postings on Facebook, Twitter, Instagram (or any other social media site) or other types of internet communication are viewed publicly and, therefore, should project Christian morals and principles; students need to realize that they can be held accountable for postings that are damaging to others, self, and SCA - Understand that if any damage is done to the school grounds, facilities, furnishings, supplies, or personnel, assessments will be made and will be covered by the party responsible